tbedford/Website-Test/source/articles/spreadsheets-everywhere.md

 # Spreadsheets everywhere

+Summary: On the phenomenon of the spreadsheet that starts out innocently nough and then becomes an out-of-control beast.

 It starts off innocently enough.
 I've got a few customer contacts here, I'll just whop them in an Excel spreadsheet for now.
 And then before you know it you have this giant Frankenstein monster on your